Skip to content

 • Registers the process PID in Valkey for cancellation

-Engines implement the Engine trait to provide engine-specific result parsing and task log extraction:
+Engines implement the Engine trait to provide engine-specific result parsing, task log extraction, and lifecycle hooks:

 rust